 As stated previously, the school nutrition fund is the only proprietary fund maintained by the District.
-The nutrition fund change in net position increased in FY 2021-22.
-The increase of \$1,864,137 was directly related to the federal government allowing all students to eat for free, which greatly increased participation, and increasing the meal reimbursement rate.
+The nutrition fund change in net position increased in FY 2022-23.
+The increase of \$1,165,472 was due to an increase in federal reimbursement rates.